nextcloud/documentation/admin_manual/installation/installation_source.rst

   e.g. FTP to transfer the downloaded archive file there.
 * Note down the directory where you put the file.
 * Extract the archive contents.
-Open a terminal on the machine you plan to run owncloud on, and run:
+Open a terminal on the machine you plan to run ownCloud on, and run:
   ::

 	cd path/to/downloaded/archive